Dre-Tas/jerriepelser.com/content/blog/2019-07-04-getting-started-gatsby-blog-starter-kit.md

 - gatsby
 ---

-## Create a new website with the starter kit
+## Creating a new website with the starter kit

 As I mentioned in the [previous blog post](/blog/migrating-blog-hugo-to-gatsby), I am migrating my website over to Gatsby.
 Initially, I considered starting from a blank slate and build everything up from scratch, but I dropped that idea and decided to speed things up, by using the Gatsby [blog starter kit](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/).